 Why It’s Important

-Located where Coyote and Spencer Creeks come together in the Long Tom River Watershed, the Coyote Spencer Wetlands contains over three miles of streams and 158 acres of mixed forest and wet prairie, oak woodlands, and upland prairie.
+Located where Coyote and Spencer Creeks come together in the Long Tom River Watershed, the Coyote Spencer Wetlands complex contains over three miles of streams, 225 acres of mixed forest and wet prairie, oak woodlands, and upland prairie.
 The exceptional variety of native plants on the property can be found in few other places in the Willamette Valley.

 Why protect wetlands?

 Between 1994 and 2005, the Willamette Valley saw a net loss of 3,932 acres of wetlands.
 In the Long Tom Watershed, a significant percentage of wetlands were historically converted to agricultural use.
 Large, intact expanses of wetlands, such those that make up the Coyote Spencer Wetlands, are increasingly rare, showing what the historic, pre-European settlement landscape in the Willamette Valley may have looked like.
 Permanently protecting remaining wetlands like this can enhance stream water quality, buffer floods, and provide an essential home and refuge for an array of native plants and animals.
-Rare native plants including Bradshaw’s lomatium, Oregon delphinium and thin-leaved peavine have been identified on the property.
+Rare native plants including Bradshaw’s lomatium, Oregon delphinium, thin-leaved peavine, and suncups have been identified on the property.
 Rare bird species observed on the property have included Vesper sparrow, western bluebird, white-breasted nuthatch, willow flycatcher, and yellow-breasted chat.
 Coyote Spencer Wetlands also hosts a herd of Roosevelt elk who pass through regularly.
 Other passers-by include black bear, cougar, and bobcats.